mittenimraum/puremvc-swift-standard-framework/README.md

 ## [PureMVC](http://puremvc.github.com/) Swift Standard Framework
 PureMVC is a lightweight framework for creating applications based upon the classic [Model-View-Controller](http://en.wikipedia.org/wiki/Model-view-controller) design meta-pattern.
-This is an Objective C port of the [AS3 reference implementation of the Standard Version](https://github.com/PureMVC/puremvc-as3-standard-framework/wiki).
+This is a Swift port of the [AS3 reference implementation of the Standard Version](https://github.com/PureMVC/puremvc-as3-standard-framework/wiki).

 * API Docs coming...
 * Unit Tests coming...